GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

    {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/7SKDEvndWzq2KPSketg1.png", alt="Adding a style attribute to the node", width="800", height="545" %}

+You can also use the **Add attribute** right-click option.

+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/dxp3s0z1HeBXyJAgVW76.png", alt="Right-click options with add attribute highlighted.", width="130", height="237" %}

 ### Edit node type {: #type }

 To edit a node's type, double-click the type and then type in the new type.